 How much is membership?

 We want access to Homeschool History to be affordable for all homeschooling families!
-We offer three pricing options so you can choose the one that works best for your family and your budget.
+We currently offer two subscription options.

 Payments are processed securely by Stripe, a leading online payment processor.
 We do not store your credit card information.
 Your subscription will not renew automatically.
-When your subscription ends, your account will remain active, but you will need to renew your subscription to continue accessing the database.
+When your subscription ends, your account will remain active, but you will need to renew your subscription to continue accessing all of the app features.